Freehold Regional High School District

-The Freehold Regional High School District is home to specialized Magnet Programs.
-The Magnet Programs provide opportunities for students to engage in academic study related to their individual interests.
-The 12 Magnet Programs focus on particular topics, ranging from humanities and law to medical sciences and engineering.
-By joining one of these unique learning communities within the six high schools, students have access to advanced level courses, including Advanced Placement and college level classes.
-Students also engage in real-world activities with recognized experts in fields related to each program.
-Students in these programs distinguish themselves on the national and global stages.
-They earn millions of dollars in scholarships, place at the highest levels in competitions, and attend the nation’s best colleges, universities, and trade schools.
+The Freehold Regional High School District operates 12 specialized Magnet Programs across its six high schools.
+The programs cover subjects including humanities, law, medical sciences, and engineering.
+Students enrolled in the programs may take Advanced Placement and college-level courses and participate in activities related to their fields of study.
+Program participants have also received scholarships, participated in competitions, and attended colleges, universities, and trade schools.

 Freehold Township High School and Howell High School have both been named IB World Schools.
-They are two of only 17 schools in New Jersey to offer the International Baccalaureate (IB) Diploma Programme (DP).
+They are two of the 17 schools in New Jersey that offer the International Baccalaureate (IB) Diploma Programme (DP).
 Every effort is made to keep special education students in the district; a variety of in-class support, resource center, and self-contained programs are conducted to educate those in need of special education.